 Return on investment calculator

-The numbers given in the examples in the previous paragraph are rather uncomplicated for business investments.
+The numbers given in the examples in the previous paragraph are rather simple, the number used in real business investments tend to be a bit more complicated.
 If we deal with much larger amounts of money or with more complex numbers, it's far more comfortable to use our return on investment calculator.
-Although ROI calculator bases its calculation on the same formula, the usage of it is much easier and faster.
+Although the ROI calculator bases its calculation on the same formula, the usage of it is much faster and easier.
 With our tool, it's enough only to type the invested amount and the returned amount to get your estimated ROI.

 Return on investment calculator is a tool for everyone who has got a business or is planning to set one up.
 This is also highly recommended for any investors, from shopkeepers to stockbrokers.